Located within Union County’s Echo Lake Park.

 You can use 143 Mill Lane, Mountainside, NJ for your GPS.

-“On this date, we join with those who lost loved ones in honoring the memory of our fellow Union County residents who perished in the attacks, we remember the many acts of courage that occurred in the midst of a terrible national tragedy,” said Union County Commissioner Chairman Alexander Mirabella.
+“We join together community in honor of our fellow Union County residents who perished in the attacks, and we remember the many acts of courage that occurred in the midst of a terrible national tragedy,” said Commissioner Chair Rebecca L. Williams.

 In addition to these elements, the names of the 60 deceased Union County residents are etched into the memorial.